troyelbe/Crossfit-WOD-Generator/README.md

 The generated outputs were generally well-structured, following the expected format and containing realistic CrossFit-style workouts.
 Post-processing techniques, including regex-based cleaning and normalization, were applied to further improve output quality and consistency.
 Overall, the model achieved strong performance in generating structured and realistic workouts, resulting in a successful project.

+# Script Execution Steps:
+Step 1: Upload the dataset (WOD Final Dataset.csv) to Google Drive Go to Google Drive and upload the file, placing it in a folder if desired

+Step 2: Identify the file path in Google Drive
+  Locate the file and note its path (i.e., /content/drive/MyDrive/your-folder/WOD Final Dataset.csv)

+Step 3: Open Google Colab and load the Crossfit_Final_project.ipynb notebook Upload the notebook or open it directly from Google Drive

+Step 4: Mount Google Drive, update the dataset path if needed, and run all cells in the notebook